M. P. Prakash: Career

 Born on 11 July 1940 at Vallabhapura in Hagari Bommanahalli taluk, Bellary District, Prakash was an advocate by profession.
 He was elected to the Legislative Assembly four times.
-He first entered the Assembly from Hadagali in 1983 on the Janata Party ticket and was re-elected thrice.
+He first entered the Assembly from Hoovina Hadagali in 1983 on the Janata Party ticket and was re-elected thrice.
 He served as a minister handling various portfolios in all the Janata governments under various Chief ministers such as Ramakrishna Hegde, S.R.Bommai, H. D. Deve Gowda, J.H.Patel, Dharam Singh and H.D.Kumaraswamy.
 He was the deputy chief minister in the Congress-Janata Dal-Secular coalition for a brief while during 2005–06.

 Death

 He died on 9 February 2011 due to cancer in a private hospital at Bangalore.
 His funeral took place at Hadagali, his home town in Bellary and was attended by thousands of people.